 For patients seeking cosmetic or reconstructive surgery or wanting to assess their options, a consultation with one of our surgeons is the first step.

 Our clinic hours are Monday to Friday 8am-4.30pm.
 We do offer some late consultations; please contact the clinic to enquire about these.

-While you don’t specifically need a referral to see one of our surgeons or dermatologist, to qualify for a rebate from Medicare, you must have a written referral from your GP or Specialist.
+Valley Plastic Surgery asks all patients to present with a referral for their initial consultation.
+In addition, to qualify for a rebate from Medicare, you must have a written referral from your GP or Specialist.
 GP referrals are valid for 12 months and Specialist referrals for 3 months.

 We currently offer face-to-face and telehealth consultations.
 Face-to-face appointments are available at our main rooms at:

 - Valley Plastic Surgery: 51 Ballow Street, Fortitude Valley, Brisbane.